 Finally, if your customer base grows and you need 24/7 support or multiple channels, there's always the option to hire third-party help to take care of this.
 Virtual assistants, freelancers, and outsourcing firms are available everywhere at reasonable costs.

-In-house support is almost always better, but in the case your company grows too rapidly, outsourcing is a great option for scaling.
-Jack Plantin from SupportYourApp
+In-house support is almost always better, but in the case your company grows too rapidly, outsourcing is a great option for scaling.~ Jack Plantin from SupportYourApp

 Miha Ambroz from SupportYard thinks it’s never a bad idea to invest as much as possible into your customer support team:

 Hire as many support people you can afford and get good 24/7 coverage.
 The benefit might not appear immediately, but delighted customers definitely get you your ROI.
 Also, don’t forget to arm your support team with relevant help articles - and Hotjar is really helpful here.
 We improved our help page readability by seeing where people click, tweaking the layout, and cutting out anything irrelevant.
-You’d be surprised how much work you can offload to a well-written help page.
-Miha Ambroz from SupportYard
+You’d be surprised how much work you can offload to a well-written help page.~ Miha Ambroz from SupportYard

-Chris Duell (Elev.io) stresses on the importance of providing contextual guidance to avoid needing too much support in the first place.
+Chris Duell (Elev.io) stresses the importance of providing contextual guidance to avoid needing too much support in the first place.

 Giving excellent support shouldn't be your differentiator from your competition, and shouldn't be a selling point.
 You should just be doing that, because know that if you're not, your competition damn well is.
 What separates you from your competition is making sure that your users easily understand your site, and if they have the slightest confusion, that the exact guidance they need is available immediately.
-It's all about providing timely, contextual guidance, so they question of support never gets raised.
+It's all about providing timely, contextual guidance, so their question of support never gets raised.

-Once this is setup, it's something that doesn't need additional resources as you inevitably grow, since your users are able to help themselves, and the only "support" you need to provide is high level service based support.
-This means a huge saving in both time and money, which can be crucial for startups of any size, not just the cash strapped and time poor.
-Chris Duell from Elev.io
+Once this is setup, it's something that doesn't need additional resources as you inevitably grow, since your users are able to help themselves, and the only "support" you need to provide is high-level service based support.
+This means a huge saving in both time and money, which can be crucial for startups of any size, not just the cash strapped and time poor.~ Chris Duell from Elev.io

 Ultimately, your startup cannot afford not to give great customer support.
 It's what your users will remember.
 If your users have a great experience when asking for support, they will remember your company fondly.
 And because of that, customer support reflects heavily on the rest of your business.
 Give your users bad support and it will be easy for them to think you offer bad products.
 However, give your users great support and they could easily turn into life-time customers.
 It's time to start caring!

 Customer support has evolved along with how the web itself has changed.
-Not too long ago, the web was a simpler place, and as a result, the support support required was also pretty simple.
+Not too long ago, the web was a simpler place, and as a result, the support required was also pretty simple.

-As things have evolved on the web, and things are getting so much more complex, every site has a different user experience, right from the on boarding experience.
-Add to this the huge growth of SaaS over the past few years, and it's easier than ever to move from one supplier to another, so providing top notch support has been more crucial than ever, otherwise your customers will go where the grass is greener.
-Chris Duell from Elev.io
+As things have evolved on the web, and things are getting so much more complex, every site has a different user experience, right from the onboarding experience.
+Add to this the huge growth of SaaS over the past few years, and it's easier than ever to move from one supplier to another, so providing top-notch support has been more crucial than ever, otherwise your customers will go where the grass is greener.~ Chris Duell from Elev.io

 Special thanks to the startups who were part of this research: